-As at September 30, 2014, the Company has recorded \$0.1 million of property and equipment (December 31, 2013 - \$0.1 million) consisting primarily of office and computer equipment.
+As at December 31, 2014, the Company has recorded \$0.1 million of property and equipment (December 31, 2013 - \$0.1 million) consisting primarily of office and computer equipment.
 The Company depreciates its property and equipment on a straight line basis over the useful life of the assets (one to three years).
+The Company has reviewed property and equipment and determined that there is no indication of impairment.

-6) Intangible exploration assets:
+7) Intangible exploration assets: